thautwarm/DianaScript-JIT/API-docs.md

 `Dict` is also `Set`; a `Set` is a `Dict` whose values are `None`.

+- `Dict.of(Enum): Dict`: from an enumerable of 2-element tuple to a dictionary
+- `Dict.setOf(Enum): Dict`: construct a set from an enumerable
 - `Dict.remove(Dict, any key): None`
 - `Dict.clear(Dict)`
 - `Dict.len(Dict): int`